shopwp/documentation/docs/guides/fix-sg-optimizer-conflict.md

 # Fix SG Optimizer Conflict

+The SG Optimizer plugin will attempt to modify the ShopWP JavaScript to improve performance.
+However, we can safely turn this off.

 If you're using the SG Optimizer plugin because you're using [SiteGround web hosting](https://www.siteground.com/index.htm?afcode=6f709cddc22520adccecb68901d1eb80), you'll need to add a PHP snippet to your `functions.php` file to fix loading issues.

-By default, the SG Optimizer plugin will attempt to modify the ShopWP JavaScript to improve performance.
-However, since these improvements are already made in ShopWP itself, we can turn the SG optimizations off.

 ## Add snippet to functions.php